Joeyh021/notes/src/es191/equations.md

 $$D = \frac{flux}{area} = \frac{charge}{area} (?)$$

 ### Magnetic Field Strength of Straight Current Carrying Wire
-*Amperes Law:* For any closed loop path, the sum of the products of the length elements and the magnetic field in the direction of the length elements is proportional to the electric current enclosed in the loop.
+Amperes Law: For any closed loop path, the sum of the products of the length elements and the magnetic field in the direction of the length elements is proportional to the electric current enclosed in the loop.
 $$B=\frac{\mu{}_0I}{2\pi{}d}$$
-- $B$ = Magnetic field strength  at distance **D**
+- $B$ = Magnetic field strength  at distance **d**
 - $I$ = Current
 - $\mu{}_0$ = Permeability of free space = $4\pi{}\times{}10^{-7} Tm/A$
 - $d$ = distance from the wire.